Sambhav221/Deep-Detect/README.md

 ## 🙌 Credits

-- Developed by Sambhav Kumar for Hackathon Project
+- Developed by Sambhav Kumar Sahoo
 - Built using: `Flask`, `dlib`, `OpenCV`, `matplotlib`, `scikit-learn`, and more

 ---